botisimo/botisimo-documentation/docs/loyalty/documentation/billing.rst

 =========== ======== =============================================================================================================================================================
 Field       Type     Description
 =========== ======== =============================================================================================================================================================
-amountDue   [number] The amount due in cents to process the upgrade.
+amountDue   [number] The amount due in cents to process the update.
 If included, the user should be prompted to confirm the amount and then use the ``/billing/confirm`` endpoint href        [string] If included, you should immediately redirect to this href
 =========== ======== =============================================================================================================================================================